An undecidable extension of Morley's theorem on the number of countable models: Other logics

 \subsection{Game quantifiers}

-Moschovakis \cite{Mos72, Mos80} and others, e.g.~\cite{Vaananen}, have considered well-ordered quantifiers of length $\omega$.
+Moschovakis \cite{Mos72, Mos80} and others, e.g.~\cite{Vaananen}, have considered well-ordered quantifier strings of length $\omega$.
 The question of the number of equivalence classes for theories involving these fits in nicely with topics we have been discussing.
 In particular, we have the closed and open game quantifiers discussed in \cite{Mos72}:

 \begin{defi} The expression

 is a \textit{closed game quantifier sentence of length $\w$}.
 The truth value of this game expression in a model $\mathcal{M}$ is equivalent to the existence of a winning strategy for Player II in the following game:\\